 Nearly all of the main high street supermarkets have been granted banking licences and are offering unsecured instalment loans to customers with good credit profiles.
 Rates will range from single figures up into the mid-teens dependant on how much you borrow with repayment periods ranging from one to five years.

 Peer to peer

 Peer to peer lenders connect savers with potential borrowers, offering competitive rates of interest to both.
 Loan amounts, repayment period and interest rates are all pitched at similar levels to banks loans and supermarket loans.

 Guarantor lenders offer small loans to those with a bad credit history.
 If you’ve got someone who’s willing and able to back your loan application, then a guarantor loan could be a suitable option worth considering.
-We’ve included them in the comparison table below, however, if your requirements suit that of a guarantor loan it's worth checking out our guarantor loans comparison page.
+We’ve included them in the comparison table below.

 What not to do

 Do not apply for a small loan through a site that is not regulated by the FCA.
 There are a number of brokers, lead generators and "ping trees" out there who advertise small loans who do not actually provide them.
 They will instead take an extensive application from you, send your details to as many lenders as possible and more than likely, sell your details to multiple spammers or cold callers who'll text and phone you incessantly offering to reclaim that PPI that you've never had.